andrewbeng89/IS429AngularTest/README.md

 1. `cd app`
 2. In the app/ directory, create a new file `credentials.js`
 3. Add `module.exports = {MONGO_PASSWORD:"is429"};` and save
+4. Install the dependencies `npm install`
-4. Run the app `node main.js`
+5. Run the app `node main.js`
-5. Under "Preview" from the IDE, select "Port 3000" to view the app which should look like this:
+6. Under "Preview" from the IDE, select "Port 3000" to view the app which should look like this:

 ![koding terminal](https://github.com/andrewbeng89/IS429AngularTest/raw/master/images/webapp_preview.png)